tomaspavlica/cnc_pkb2/README.md

 https://youtu.be/UShfIVc-ob0

-If You like this work, I will be pleasured for any $, Euro or whatever You want on may paypal tomas.pavlica@centrum.cz Thank You
+If You like this work, I will be pleasured for any $, Euro or whatever You want on my paypal tomas.pavlica@centrum.cz Thank You